AngleProtocol/merkl-docs/distribute-with-merkl/manage-a-point-program.md

 For more info on how you can track the results of existing campaigns, you may also refer to [our campaign management page](./campaign-management.md).

 {% hint style="warning" %}
-Please note that Merkl's rewards endpoint are paginated — be sure to fetch all pages using `&page=<NUMBER>`
+Please note that Merkl's rewards endpoints are paginated — be sure to fetch all pages using `&page=<NUMBER>`
 {% endhint %}

 ### **3. Normalize and customize**